 HiSeas Energy leverages Offshore Wind Turbine Platforms for Hydrogen Production

 US-based startup HiSeas Energy develops offshore wind turbines to power electrolyzers.
 The HiSeas Free-Floating Offshore Wind Turbine (FFWOT) platform provides a low-cost, low-mass, and stable platform for turbines up to 40 MW.
 Energy delivery to shore is completed using liquid organic hydrogen carriers (LOHC), with green hydrogen supplied from the electrolysis of water.
-Each electrolysis/LOHC platform is attached to the startup’s turbines via ocean bottom power cables.
+Each electrolysis/LOHC platform is attached to the startup’s turbines via sea floor power cables.

 HY2GEN develops Solar-Powered Hydrogen